logo Repsol

 Unlike conductors, which only conduct electricity, semiconductors also serve as insulators.

-Characteristics of semiconductors
+Characteristics of semiconductor materials

 Normally semiconductors are made of silicon (Si) and germanium (Ge), elements commonly found in nature, however semiconductors can also be made from sulfur (S), boron (B), or cadmium (Cd).